When the wrestling of our heart grows intense, know that the answer is in the process of being birthed. Keep being faithful. Keep showing up.

-The deep wrestle within, over “what’s next”, intensified in my heart as time edged forward towards another crossroad in our lives.
-The questions flooding my mind: What is next?
+The deep wrestle over “what’s next” intensified in my heart as time edged forward towards another crossroad in our lives.
+The question flooding my mind: What is next?
 Another transition God, really, how many do you think one can handle?

 “I will give you a resting place.”
 Where’s the resting place?
-Am I really hearing you speak in the depths of my heart or am I making this up?
+Am I really hearing you speak in the depths of my heart, or am I making this up?
 Why is the wrestling so intense?
 God, HELP, I need an answer!

 When the wrestling of our heart grows intense, know that the answer is in the process of being birthed.
 Birthing is painful and far from peaceful.
-A minister recently shared in a message, “I know you “have a next” because the breakthrough always comes right after you feel like you’re about to have a breakdown.”
-Yeah, I was feeling the breakdown and if you’re human, you probably have too.
+A minister recently shared in a message, “I know you have “a next” because the breakthrough always comes right after you feel like you’re about to have a breakdown.”

-I’m in good company, as even the twelve disciples did not always understand what Jesus was telling them, as he walked with them on this earth.
+I’m in good company as the twelve disciples did not always understand what Jesus was telling them when they walked together on earth.
 We are human, not super-human; it takes us a while to catch on to God-Time, God-Ways, and God-Purposes.

-Through periods of transition and loss, we can find ourselves walking in situations or being faced with decisions that do not make sense.
-Wrestling, questioning, and wondering where God’s peace is.
+Through periods of transition and loss, we can find ourselves walking in situations, or being faced with decisions that do not make sense.
+Wrestling, questioning and wondering where God’s peace is.

 Time passes, keep showing up.

-Loss is difficult, keep showing up.
+The loss is difficult, keep showing up.

-Transition is frustrating, keep showing up.
+The transition is frustrating, keep showing up.